obtbe/graph-sir-topology/README.md

 | Targeted | 2,545 | 404 | 87,724 | Yes (flat start) |
 | Random | 2,394 | 403 | 33,006 | No |

-### The Counterintuitive Finding

-Random immunization outperformed targeted immunization, even though targeted removed 2.6x more edges.
+Random immunization actually performed slightly better, despite removing only 38% as many edges.
+Why?

-**Why?** The Facebook graph is made of dense friend groups (clusters).
-Targeted removed the bridges between clusters but left each cluster intact.
-Once the infection entered a cluster, it spread rapidly.
+The Facebook graph consists of dense, highly-connected clusters with sparse connections between them.
+Targeted immunization removes the bridges between clusters but leaves each cluster's internal structure intact.
+Once the disease enters a cluster (which eventually happens through remaining connections), it spreads rapidly through that dense subgraph.

-Random immunization poked holes in every cluster, fragmenting the internal structure and reducing spread everywhere.
+Random immunization, by contrast, removes nodes from every cluster.
+This fragments the internal structure of each friend group, reducing spread everywhere simultaneously.
+The disease never finds an intact cluster to exploit.

-### The Lesson

-Network topology determines which intervention works best.
-For highly clustered networks (like social media), random vaccination may be more effective than targeting hubs.
+This finding has practical implications: for highly clustered networks like social media platforms or office floor plans, random vaccination campaigns may outperform targeted hub-focused strategies.
+The conventional wisdom about "target superspreaders" assumes a network dominated by hubs.
+When the network is instead dominated by clusters, a different approach works better.

-## Why This Matters
+## What This Means in Practice

-Understanding network topology helps predict:
-- How fast misinformation spreads
-- Where to vaccinate first
-- Why some networks are more resilient than others
+Network topology isn't an academic abstraction.
+It determines:

+1. **Outbreak speed:** Hub-dominated networks explode instantly; clustered networks burn slowly
+2. **Intervention strategy:** Target hubs for hub-dominated networks; vaccinate broadly for clustered networks
+3. **Prediction power:** The spectral radius (largest eigenvalue of the adjacency matrix) predicts the epidemic threshold - the critical β/γ ratio where an outbreak becomes possible

+For policymakers, this means understanding your network's structure before an outbreak tells you how to respond.
+For social media platforms trying to slow misinformation, it suggests that breaking up dense communities might be more effective than banning individual bad actors.

-## How to Run
+## Run the Simulation Yourself

 ```bash
 git clone https://github.com/obtbe/graph-sir-topology